Mcmicc3/linked-blog-starter-md/To Do.md

 	4. Find a place to donate appliances
 		1. Orange County Rescue Mission

-5. Sell CPU and Defcon shirt

-6. Figure out how to fix the NZXT Display for Linux (CAM Dashboard)
+7. Sell stuff online
+	1. CPU
+	2. Defcon Shirt
+	3. Skateboard Rail
+	4. Fire HD 10

-7. Continue Ricing Laptop
+8. Continue Ricing Laptop
 	1. Add the date to Polybar
 	2. Get rid of the US writing icon
 	3. I'm not sure what the quell on the top left is either
 	4. Or the box that says None on the top right
 	5. Maybe consider updating Polybar altogether

-8. Remove Subscriptions:
+9. Remove Subscriptions:
-	1. GoDaddy subscription (If I haven't already)
-	2. Maybe Claude
+	1. Maybe Claude
+	2. Proton
-	3. Proton
+	3. Google 1 (mcmicc3)

-9. Clean the car
-10. Book a dentist/ankle appointment
+10. Give RAV 4 Service?
+11.
-11. Read more books
+12. Read more books
-12. Consider applying for EBT/CalFresh and Medical
+13. Consider applying for EBT/CalFresh and Medical
-13. Study CySA+
+14.
-14. Sell Pennies
+15. Sell Pennies
-	1.
-15. Create Homelab
+16. Create Homelab
-16.
+17.
-17. Use Kohls $50 Gift Card
+18. Use Kohls $50 Gift Card
-18. Learn how to make templates for Obsidian
+19. Learn how to make templates for Obsidian
-19. RICE Endeavor and Pop(Waybar)
+20. RICE Endeavor and Pop(Waybar)
-20. Figure out gaming on Linux
+21.
-21. Learn how to backup dot files on Github
+22. Learn how to backup dot files on Github
-22. Dentist Appointment
+23.
-23. Finish completing the Cyber Patriot ISO
+24. Finish completing the Cyber Patriot ISO
-24. Finish Udemy Class
+25. Finish Udemy Class
-25. Get RHEL Cert
+26.
-26. Learn new meals to cook
+27. Learn new meals to cook
-27. Travel
+28. Travel
-28. Consider Creating Notion Workflow
+29. Consider Creating Notion Workflow
-29. Work on HTB modules
+30. Work on HTB modules

 ## Wants
 1. New electric guitar/piano